AdaCore/learn/courses/advanced-ada/chapters/oo_prog.rst

 .. code-block:: ada

-    type Cat is new Animal_Extension_1 with record ...
+    type Cat is new Animal_Extension_1 with null record;

 The rest of the code will remain completely untouched thanks to this change.
 Calls to the new subprogram will require some additional amount of